 London with Kids in the Winter

 Where to Stay: We stayed at the Park Plaza Westminster Bridge hotel because our New Year’s Eve tickets were for the Westminster bridge section.
 However, even if you are not going to London for New Year’s Eve this is an excellent hotel because of its location.
 You are literally just over the bridge from Big Ben, Westminster Abbey, St. James Park, and Buckingham Palace.
 It’s also very close to the London Eye.
 We loved walking over the Westminster Bridge every morning to start our day.
 The hotel is massive and has all the modern amenities you would expect, even an indoor pool in the basement.
+If you didn’t want to stay in that area, you should check out the hotels in mayfair london, they’re fantastic!

 Generally, I like to stay in smaller hotels but for the purpose of our first trip to London with the kids it was really ideal.
 They have a nice cafe downstairs for coffee and easy grab-and-go type breakfasts.
 The customer service was fantastic and we liked being able to consult the concierge on a few occasions.
 In fact, before we even arrived in London, the concierge helped us secure what appeared to be sold out Harry Potter Studio tickets!